khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

    - An alert can be permanently dismissed by a user with an explicit [action button](#actions) only when the alert relates to their individual instance and wasn't triggered by a system condition.
    - Allow an alert to be dismissed when a task isn't blocked if no action is taken.
    - Don't use a dismiss button or action when the user is prevented from completing a task until a system-condition is met.
-   - Dismissible alerts can be removed by the user and can reappear if an action or system event reproduces the alert.
+   - Dismissible alerts can be removed by the user and can reappear if an action or system event reproduces the alert, or if the user switches devices.
    - Non-dismissible alerts can only be removed after a system condition is met.
    - Alerts may contain a dismiss action (in addition to the close button), as well as an additional action button below the body content, depending on the use case.
    - By default, if a user dismisses an alert, it won't show again unless they're on a different device.